-Simon Property Group, Inc. (SPG) CEO David Simon ON q1 2020 Results - Earnings Call Transcript
+Simon Property Group, Inc. (SPG) CEO David Simon on Q1 2020 Results - Earnings Call Transcript

 Simon Property Group, Inc. (NYSE:SPG) Q1 2020 Earnings Conference Call May 11, 2020 5:30 PM ET